 Note: Make sure that these files are saved in a safe place along with the password, as they will be used for emergency logon and data recovery.
 Recovery without this data is not possible.

-Once the encryption certificates have been created, the DriveLock Management Console displays the time and date when they were created:
+Once the encryption certificates are created, the DriveLock Management Console shows the time and date of their creation.